Descatres/Plants-and-Friends/README.md

 # Plants&Friends

-## Plants compendium able to track:
+## Plants compendium able to save and show plants:
+- Names;
+- Species;
+- Image of the plants.
+## And able to track:
 - stock;
 - temperature;
 - humidity.